PandaDoc vs DocuSign: which is best in 2025?

 However, some aspects of PandaDoc are slightly more confusing and less intuitive, according to G2 reviews.
 For example, some users have described how certain features are buried within the platform and hard to find, like formatting options.

 But you shouldn’t have to sacrifice ease of use for functionality.
-Juro offers all of the features you need to create, review, negotiate, approve, sign and manage contracts, but is still renowned for its ease of use.
+Juro offers all of the features you need to create, review, negotiate, approve, sign and manage contracts, but is still renowned for its ease of use, with independent reviews describing it as “the first CLM that has truly been adopted (and enjoyed) by various departments”.

 Security is important, particularly when managing contracts which contain personal data or highly confidential information.
 Fortunately, both PandaDocu and DocuSign are secure platforms to sign contracts within.